 An adult organism needs 60 g of protein per day.
 To cover this need, one can consume about 250g of meat (100g of red meat = 25g of protein).
 If you decide to do without meat, remember that peas, lentils and beans are also rich in protein, but only up to 9g/100g.
 Cereals are also rich in protein, but only 7.8 g/100 g.
 This means that a vegetarian’s diet should be varied enough to cover daily requirements.
 It is advisable not to exceed more than 150g of meat per day.
 I would therefore recommend to those who really want to have a balanced diet to make up the shortfall with vegetables.
 To take the previous example, rather than eating only meat or only vegetables, you can take a 150g piece of meat and eat it with peas, beans or lentils.

 Eating only vegetables means having unbalanced nutrition.
 This myth is popular among non-vegetarians, and it is not true.
+In fact, vegetarian food alone can be fine for anyone seeking a balanced diet.
 If the imbalance was so profound, some people, especially in countries with a Buddhist majority, would have died long ago.
 I take India as an example.
 While the majority simply avoid meat, or sometimes only red meat, some castes systematically forbid themselves to eat all animal products, including honey.
 The difficulty of vegetarianism is to maintain a balanced diet.
 It is precisely at this level that many Westerners go astray.
 I have lived with Indians and I have seen them prepare.
 Nothing in common with the Western approach.
 In a meal, they eat many more vegetables than in the rest of the world.
 It is not uncommon for rice to be served with four different vegetable dishes, which is not always the case in the West.

 Eating plant-based foods is synonymous with eating healthy foods – False!
 This statement is one favourite of vegetarians.
 The most popular argument is that plant-based products are purer and healthier than those of animal origin.
 This argument is totally ridiculous.
 I remind those who cling to it that curare is also 100% vegetable.
 However, I doubt it will occur to anyone to consume it.
 Plant origin is not necessarily synonymous with good health.
 Products of animal origin are often chemically treated and, as a result, vegetarians perceive them as unhealthy.
 However, it must be said that the treatment of vegetables and fruits is no different.
 Therefore, the consumption of fruits and vegetables is not better.